-Township High School District 211 is committed to facilitating a parent's understanding of and participation in Section 504 Plan meetings.
+In accordance with Public Act 102-1072, Township High School District 211 is committed to facilitating a parent's understanding of and participation in Section 504 Plan meetings.
 This includes the provision of interpreter services for parents whose native language is not English or a sign language interpreter for parents who are deaf or hard of hearing, as well as the translation of finalized vital Section 504 Plan documents.
 The District will make reasonable efforts to comply with interpreter requests and in the absence of qualified interpreters on staff, the District may use telephonic and virtual interpreters.
+Parents have the right to request that an interpreter provided by the school District serve no other role during a Section 504 Plan meeting.
 To request an interpreter or the translation of vital Section 504 Plan documents, please contact your child's case manager.
-If you have any questions or concerns about interpreting services during 504 meetings or the translation of vital special education documents, please contact Student Services.
+If you have any questions or concerns about interpretation services during IEP meetings or the translation of vital special education documents, please contact Tracy Bafia, Student Services Director, at 847-755-2630.